Supporting Startups

 Finding a work-life balance can be tricky but this can be especially challenging when you have parenting responsibilities.

-HeraldHigherEducationLogo2023winner-3-500wOur award winning Women in Business enterprise skills programme has been designed to support women with children who are considering starting their own business as a flexible means of income.
+HeraldHigherEducationLogo2023winner-3-500wOur award winning Mums in Business enterprise skills programme has been designed to support women with children who are considering starting their own business as a flexible means of income.
 This friendly and interactive workshop programme will take you through the necessary steps to create a feasible and viable business that works for you.

 Winner of Outstanding Business Engagement at The Herald Higher Education Awards 2023.